sherwinee/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Contact** - An individual an organisation/party has interest in communicating with.
-* **Contact Details** - Adjectives that can describe a contact including but not limited to Contact Name, Phone Number, and Email
+* **Contact Details** - Adjectives that can describe a contact including but not limited to Contact Name, Phone Number, and Email.
-* **CSV File** - a simple text file that stores data in a tabular format, where each line represents a row and values within a row are separated by commas
+* **CSV File** - a simple text file that stores data in a tabular format, where each line represents a row and values within a row are separated by commas.
 * **Event Organisers** – Tech-savvy event organisers who are fast typists and deal with large amounts of contacts.
-* **Tag** - To associate a Contact with a particular group
+* **Tag** - To associate a Contact with a particular group.

 --------------------------------------------------------------------------------------------------------------------